goldin2008/Note/README.md

 *Experience working with large datasets, preferably using tools like Hadoop, Spark, Pig or Hive.

 *Experience building Software as a Service (SaaS) applications.

+*2+ years experience with statistical methods, modern ML algorithms, and software engineering best practices

+*2+ years experience with framework such as Tensorflow, Torch, PyMC3, or Stan

+*3+ years experience with Julia, Scala, or C++

+*2+ years experience solving concrete business problems with novel applications of ML

+*Recent publications at ML conferences and workshops

+*Technical writings, blog posts, open source projects and contributions
 ```

 AWS Account: